Updated 5/3 to reflect new information regarding 2021 Q3/Q4 and to clarify questions regarding 2020 and 2021 eligibility

 3) The employer’s Qualified Wages were provided by the proceeds of a forgiven PPP loan for which forgiveness was not obtained with the same wages that would be used as ERC Qualified Wages.

-The best-case 2020 scenario of a $5,000 ERC per employee, combined with the best-case 2021 scenario (currently limited to the first two quarters of 2021) of a $14,000 ERC, represents significant assistance to employers that meet the eligibility requirements, either due to suspension of operations or a significant decline in gross receipts.
-We anticipate regulatory guidance as to the ERC mechanics under the Act, as well as to the interplay of PPP loan forgiveness and ERCs, and we will provide additional information as it becomes available.
+The best-case 2020 scenario of a $5,000 ERC per employee, combined with the best-case 2021 scenario of a $28,000 ERC, represents significant assistance to employers that meet the eligibility requirements, either due to suspension of operations or a significant decline in gross receipts.
+We anticipate further regulatory guidance and we will provide additional information as it becomes available.

 Employers will need to be mindful of the impact of the “controlled group” concept.
-In that regard, an employer becomes eligible either by any member of its controlled group experiencing a complete or partial suspension of operations, or on the basis of the gross receipts of the entire controlled group.
+In that regard, an employer that maintains a trade or business becomes eligible either by any member of its controlled group experiencing a complete or partial suspension of the operations of that trade or business, or on the basis of the gross receipts of the entire controlled group.
 Access our ERC decision trees below to assist your understanding of your ERC eligibility for 2020 and 2021.

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
 This has been prepared for information purposes and general guidance only and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.